discordjs/guide/guide/commando/first-command.md

 The reason for this is that Commando allows editing messages into commands, and using these methods allows Commando to save the messages for that use.
 It also checks if it can send a message to the current channel, so you get two things in one!

-Now, fire up the bot as normal and use your command!
+Now fire up the bot as normal and use your command!
 It should automatically be `?meow` to use it.

 ## Resulting code